moj-analytical-services/splink/.github/PULL_REQUEST_TEMPLATE.md

 ---
 name: 'Feature request'
-about: Suggest an idea for improving Splink
+about: Making a change to Splink
-title: '[FEAT] <title>'
+title: '<title>'
-labels: 'enhancement'
 assignees: ''
 ---